jacquescorbytuech/Blog/src/_posts/writing/customer_cloud.md

+---
-Title: The Customer Cloud I Want
+title: The Customer Cloud I Want
-Slug: the-customer-cloud-i-want
+permalink: the-customer-cloud-i-want
-Date: 2022-05-14 18:07
+date: 2022-05-14
+---

 There's a lot of crossover in the capabilities tools customer facing teams use to communicate with customers.